gustavomccoelho/Click-Fraud-Detection/README.md

 ##  Prediction Model

 The chosen predictive model is Random Forest.
-The model is trained by using a 10 million size sample from the train data and 100 trees.
-The R-Square value reached is 0.55.
+The model is trained by using a 900.000 size sample from the balanced train sample and 100 trees.
+The accuracy reached is 0.8875.

 ##  How to run scrips